How to login to Linux at DCU

 - Copy private key to your PC.

-- You can then tell your ssh client to use this private key instead of a password.
+you tell your ssh and sftp clients to use this private key instead of a password.

 You need to tell it username.